Our brain and morality

-The area of the brain that helps process our moral decision making is the prefrontal cortex.
-The medical science views prefrontal cortex as the anatomic basis of human morality.
-The prefrontal cortex is a part of frontal lobe of the brain that occupies the area behind our forehead.
+The prefrontal cortex is the area of the brain that helps process our moral decision making.
+The medical science views the prefrontal cortex as the anatomic basis of human morality.
+The prefrontal cortex is a part of the brain’s frontal lobe that occupies the area behind our forehead.

 The Quranic symbolism

-The word “nasyah” is an ancient Arabic idiom that means forehead, forelock, or complete control.
-To clarify, Arabic words can have multiple meanings depending on the context.
-Quranic revelation used “dragging by nasyah” to describe the consequences of persecution and killing by a pagan leader named Abu Jahl.
+The word “Nasyah” is an ancient Arabic idiom that means forehead, forelock, or complete control.
+Arabic words can have multiple meanings depending on the context.
+Quranic revelation used “dragging by Nasyah” to describe the consequences of persecution and killing by a pagan leader named Abu Jahl.

 The word Abu Jahl means the father of ignorance.
 Abu Jahl was a prominent polytheist known for his critical opposition towards Muhammad (Peace be upon him).
 His savage beating made a Muslim slave blind.
 He killed a Muslim woman named Sumayah, by inflicting her with a mortal wound.
 He forbade prophet Muhammad (Peace be upon him) and his followers from worshiping in the Holy Qaba.
 Allah revealed the following Quranic verse to warn him of his hateful actions. https://en.wikipedia.org/wiki/Amr_ibn_Hish%C4%81m